Risk-aware stochastic scheduling of multi-market energy storage systems: Integrated hydrogen system

 \section{Integrated hydrogen system}

 In this section, we adapt an integrated hydrogen system (IHS) case study based on \citet{tsay2023integrating}.
-This system, shown in \autoref{fig2}, comprises an electrolyzer that generates hydrogen to heat an industrial steel-making furnace.
-Alternatively, the hydrogen can be compressed for storage, where it can later deployed in the steel-making process or converted back into electricity via a fuel cell.
-In this case, the electricity prices are unknown at the time the plant is built and are revealed when the IHS begins operation or some time thereafter.
+This system, shown in \autoref{fig2}, comprises an electrolyzer that generates hydrogen to satisfy the fixed demand of a direct reduced iron (DRI) furnace.
+Alternatively, the hydrogen can be compressed for storage, where it can later deployed in the DRI furnace or converted back into electricity via a fuel cell.
+There is no fixed electrical load for this process; the electrolyzer, pump, and DRI can purchase variable amounts of electricity provided that there is enough new and stored hydrogen to satisfy the DRI demand.
+The electricity prices are unknown at the time the plant is built and are revealed when the IHS begins operation or some time thereafter.
 Accordingly, recourse allows for capital decisions to be robust to future unknown electricity prices at construction time.
+The IHS model from \mbox{\citet{tsay2023integrating}} admits a linear program for the stochastic optimization framework; accordingly, several thermodynamic effects (e.g., efficiencies, heat integration, pressure-temperature coupling) are omitted or approximated.
+These assumptions may affect the quantitative valuation of hydrogen storage flexibility, and capacity decisions should be treated as directional insights within a tractable risk-aware framework rather than exact plant-specific prescriptions.
+While we take the nominal IHS model for the present study; we refer the reader to \mbox{\citet{tsay2023integrating}} for a sensitivity analysis on both key physical and capital cost parameters.